 It is a one-year part-time programme at two days a week alongside your substantive post, which starts on Tuesday 5th of September 2023.
-Fellows will work on a supervised population health project which is focused on health inequalities and will be supported by a blended virtual learning programme.
+Fellows will work on a supervised population health project which is focused on health inequalities and will be supported by a taught programme.
 Supervision for the project will be provided by a Public Health Consultant.

 Reimbursement of your salary element of the participation in the fellowship will be provided to your substantive employer and you must discuss this opportunity with your line manager and educational supervisor (if applicable) of your intentions to apply.

-Applications are invited for five Fellows in Population Health, funded by Health Education England, and based in the one of the following Integrated Care Organisations hosted by the Public Health teams commencing the programme on 6 September 2022:-
+Applications are invited for the six Fellows in Population Health, funded by NHS England, and based in the one of the following Integrated Care Organisations hosted by the Public Health teams commencing the programme on 5 September 2023:-

 Devon Integrated Care Organisation – hosted by Public Health team, Devon County Council

-The Population Health Fellow (PHF) will build on the work and role of the existing PHF and will sit within an existing ICS Health Inequalities team with leadership from the DPH at Torbay who is the SRO for Health Inequalities and Prevention.
+The Population Health Fellow (PHF) will build on the work and role of the last two PHF and will sit within an existing ICS Population Health team with leadership from the DPH at Torbay who is the SRO for Health Inequalities and Prevention.
 For this cohort supervision will be through Dr Emily Youngman who has a Healthcare lead.
-The programme aligns to and links with the Population Health Management Programme.
+The programme aligns to and links with the Population Health Programme.

 The benefits of the project will ensure that the population health programme has a demonstrable impact on health inequalities.
 The project is not new but builds on earlier system work through the prevention programme and wider health inequalities and PHM work.
-An example of work undertaken by the current postholder included assessing access to long covid services to determine the impact on health inequalities.
-The learning will be applied to other elective services.
+An example of work undertaken by previous posts included assessing access to long covid services to determine the impact on health inequalities and social prescribing.

 The fellow would work to the DPH SRO for the Health inequalities and Prevention group, with supervision from the Devon Public Health team.
-The PHF will be part of a team with Senior ICS Health Inequalities leads, programme management support and a recently appointed Head of Health Inequalities and Prevention.
+The PHF will be part of a team with Senior ICS Health Inequalities leads, programme management and population health management support and the Head of Health Inequalities and Prevention.

-CORE20Plus5 remains the focus of the systems combined HI and Prevention plan, with plans in 2022/23 to strengthen leadership and system-wide awareness of health inequalities through a range of activities, including participation in the national piloting of both the CORE20PLUS5 Connectors model and the support and investment that continues to be made in the work of the Local Care Partnerships (LCP’s)
+Population Health Management remains a core component of the Population Health Programme with plans in 2023/24 to strengthen leadership and system-wide awareness of health inequalities through a range of activities including action learning sets, and the support and investment that continues to be made in the work of the Local Care Partnerships (LCP’s)

-Cornwall Integrated Care Organisation – hosted by Cornwall and Isle of Scilly Integrated Care Organisation
+Cornwall Integrated Care Organisation – hosted by Public Health team, Cornwall Council

 Somerset Integrated Care Organisation - hosted by Public Health team, Somerset County Council